kby-ai/FaceLivenessDetection-Docker/README.md

 </p>

-👏  We have published the Face Livness Detection, Face Recognition SDK and ID Card Recognition SDK for the server.
+👏  We have published the Face Liveness Detection, Face Recognition SDK and ID Card Recognition SDK for the server.

   - [FaceLivenessDetection-Docker](https://github.com/kby-ai/FaceLivenessDetection-Docker)